-Eric Teo – Head of International Practice & Special Projects
+Eric Teo – Head of International Practice and Special Projects, United Advocates

 “Force Majeure” is a buzzword in these uncertain times that we face the COVID-19 outbreak.
 I have received several questions about it in relation to construction contracts in the UAE.
 This article provides a general guideline that I would like to share.

 In respect of contractual obligations, there must be an element of “impossibility” to carry out the obligations before the affected party can rely on Force Majeuere under UAE law to either terminate its obligations under the contract or seek other kinds of reliefs.
 By practice, the elements of “unavoidable” and “unforeseeable” have also come into play.
 The most relevant legal provision is Article 273 of the UAE Civil Code (Federal Law No.5 of 1985).
 There are other provisions in the code dealing with the consequences of a Force Majeure event and provide reliefs in a variety of situations, for example, Articles 287, 386, 424 and 472.